nidium/Nidium/README.md

 It can seamlessly run various Javascript libraries like Three.JS, PixiJS, Phaser (and probably a lot more without much modification).

+## What problem(s) is nidium trying to solve

+To put it simply, nidium aims to expose something close to the web technology on an easily hackable environment.

+We're not trying to copy the Web.
+We want a sandbox where you can experiment new things and not being dependent to blink/webkit (e.g. like Electron does).
+This allow us to add various optimization and non standard things.
+Moreover, nidium is small (nidium statically linked with all of its dependencies is about 20 MB).

+Also, nidium aim to target a large spectre of device and our short term goal is to run it on low power devices (mobile, rpi, ...)

+BTW, it uses SpiderMonkey as its JavaScript engine, and we believe that Mozilla needs some love too!

 ## Work in progress

 nidium is still **work in progress** and misses several key features :